scalar-labs/scalardl/docs/how-to-write-function.md

 }
 ```

-It is a money transfer application written with Scalar DB API, where getting specified account balances, transferring a specified amount of money between the two account balances, and updating the balances.
-Please also read the [Scalar DB docs](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md) for more details about Scalar DB API.
+It is a money transfer application written with ScalarDB API, where getting specified account balances, transferring a specified amount of money between the two account balances, and updating the balances.
+Please also read the [ScalarDB docs](https://github.com/scalar-labs/scalardb/blob/master/docs/api-guide.md) for more details about ScalarDB API.

 ### Base Functions

-Similar to predefined base Contracts, Scalar DL also provides predefined base Functions.
+Similar to predefined base Contracts, ScalarDL also provides predefined base Functions.
 For example, the above PaymentFunction is based on one of the base Functions called JacksonBasedFunction, which allows you to deal with the Function inputs and output in Jackson's JsonNode format.

 As of writing this, we provide four base Functions as shown below; however, using JacksonBasedFunction is recommended to balance development productivity and performance well.